sakurawald/fuji/CONTRIBUTING.md

-Read the chapter `Development` in fuji manual pdf.
+Read the chapter `Development` in fuji manual.